cockroachdb/docs/v20.1/architecture/transaction-layer.md

 ### Write intents

-Values in CockroachDB are not written directly to the storage layer; instead everything is written in a provisional state known as a "write intent."
+Values in CockroachDB are not written directly to the storage layer; instead values are written in a provisional state known as a "write intent."
 These are essentially MVCC records with an additional value added to them which identifies the transaction record to which the value belongs.
+They can be thought of as a combination of a replicated lock and a replicated provisional value.

 Whenever an operation encounters a write intent (instead of an MVCC value), it looks up the status of the transaction record to understand how it should treat the write intent value.
 If the transaction record is missing, the operation checks the write intent's timestamp and evaluates whether or not it is considered expired.

+<span class="version-tag">New in v20.1:</span> CockroachDB manages concurrency control using a per-node, in-memory lock table which holds a collection of locks acquired by in-progress transactions, and incorporates information about write intents as they are discovered during evaluation.
+For more information, see the section below on [Concurrency control](#concurrency-control).

 #### Resolving write intents